TingtZHENG/VirMiner/README.md

 Output clean reads after quality control : `test_qc.fastq`.

 ## VirMiner PipelineForVirContigIdentification
-Before running this pipeline to identify phage contigs, you need to prepare three input files: fasta file of assembled contigs, fasta file of predicted genes and the clean reads in pair-end FASTQ format (refers to the output file of VirMiner pipelineForQC).
+Before running this pipeline to identify phage contigs, you need to prepare three input files: fasta file of assembled contigs and the clean reads in pair-end FASTQ format (refers to the output file of VirMiner pipelineForQC).

 ### Requirements: